Kushan script

+Decipherment attempts

 Several decipherment attempts were made, mostly focusing on the oldest instance of the script, the Issyk inscription, without success.
 The partial decipherment was announced on 1 March 2023 by a team at the University of Cologne, when the consonant values of 15 signs, 2 ligatures, and 4 vowel diacritics had been determined.
-The corpus is primarily short inscriptions that originate from the territory of today's Tajikistan, Afghanistan, and Uzbekistan.
+The corpus is primarily short inscriptions that originate from the territory of present-day Tajikistan, Afghanistan, and Uzbekistan.
 A significant discovery that led to progress on decipherment was a bilingual carving found in the Almosi Gorge in northwestern Tajikistan, which included a section in the Bactrian language and ancient Greek writing.
 It was used in addition to the trilingual Gandhari-Bactrian-Kushan inscription discovered in the 1960s at Dašt-i Nāwur, Mount Qarabayu in Afghanistan, as the name of emperor Vima Takto and his title King of Kings appears in both texts.

 Vladimir Livshits originally pointed out that the Issyk inscription bears a resemblance to later, similarly undeciphered inscriptions from the Kushan Empire, dated to the 2nd-3rd centuries CE.
 This includes texts found at Dašt-i Nāwur, Surkh Kotal, Al-Khanoum, and seven other short inscriptions.
 He and Edvard Rtveladze suggested calling it the Saka script, because it apparently appeared in the time of the Saka and was used by ones that joined the Yuezhi to establish the Kushan Empire.
 Harmatta proposed a decipherement in 1999 based on this hypothesis.

 However, due to some deviations, Gérard Fussman hypothesised that they could be attributed to several writing systems.
 The Sakan hypothesis was also met with skepticism due to the possibility that the Issyk inscription originates from Bactria via trade or loot.
 As of 2014, the majority of experts considered the script to be undeciphered.

 Photo of the Dašt-i Nāwur inscription and tracing of inscription beneath.

 Some researchers have claimed similarities with the Orkhon runes and tried to read them as inscriptions in Old Turkic.
 However, due to the attempts all widely varying in their attempted decipherments, they have not been considered successful.
-Liwshits claimed that this is because they shared a common origin in the Imperial Aramaic script.[A 2023 analysis by Bonmann et al., identified the Kushan script with a new sub-branch of the Eastern Iranian languages, particularly a language "situated in between Bactrian-, Sogdian-, Saka- and Old Steppe Iranian".
+Liwshits claimed that this is because they shared a common origin in the Imperial Aramaic script.
+A 2023 analysis by Bonmann et al., hypothesized that the Kushan script recorded a new sub-branch of the Eastern Iranian languages, particularly a language "situated in between Bactrian-, Sogdian-, Saka- and Old Steppe Iranian".
 They also argue "since it is not an ‘unknown script’ anymore, we suggest to call the writing system ‘(Issyk-)Kushan script’ from now on".
+Newer studies since then have identified the language as being Bactrian.